What Is A Student Information System (SIS)?

-The web-based student information systems have the following features:
+Student information systems generally have the following features:

-· All the required details such as admission, course and syllabus, account or fee are indexed and classified for easy access.
+· All the required details such as admission information, course and syllabus, account or fee, which are indexed and classified for easy access.

-· Easy-to-decipher reporting functions for individuals as well as departments, and facilitate the generation of real-time reports and customised reports.
+· Easy-to-decipher reporting functions and analytics for individuals as well as departments, to facilitate the generation of real-time reports and customized reports.